 The most common forms of hepatitis are hepatitis A, hepatitis B and hepatitis C. Hepatitis A is acute, with no long term effects.
 Hepatitis B and C may be acute or chronic and when chronic can lead to serious liver disease.
 You can be vaccinated against hepatitis A and hepatitis B. There is no vaccination for hepatitis C, but effective treatments are available.

 Death from acute viral hepatitis is rare.
 With early diagnosis, regular monitoring and medical treatment, chronic viral hepatitis can be cured, or managed with good outcomes.

 Hepatitis A is a short term liver disease caused by the hepatitis A virus.
 Worldwide, an estimated 1.4 million cases of hepatitis A occur each year.
 Hepatitis A infection does not cause chronic liver disease and is rarely fatal, but the symptoms can be debilitating.

 Hepatitis B is a liver disease caused by the hepatitis B virus.
 Hepatitis B infection can lead to long-term liver disease.
 Left unmanaged, it can result in cirrhosis or liver cancer.
-More than two billion people worldwide have been infected by hepatitis B and of these over 240 million are living with long-term (also known as chronic) hepatitis B.
+More than two billion people worldwide have been infected by hepatitis B and of these about 257 million are living with long-term (also known as chronic) hepatitis B.

 Hepatitis C is a liver disease caused by the hepatitis C virus.
 A number of people will experience no symptoms, while others will experience symptoms ranging from mild to severe.
 Left unmanaged, hepatitis C can lead to scarring of the liver and serious liver disease.
-World-wide, there are an estimated 170 million people living with chronic (long-term) hepatitis C, with 3-4 million new infections a year.
+World-wide, there are an estimated 71 million people living with chronic (long-term) hepatitis C.